DanielBMarkham/Info-Ops/manuscript/chapter24.md

 - Simple/Obvious/Clear.
 This is when you are in a "known knowns" situation.
 There are rules.
 The relationship between cause and effect is clear.
 Do X, Y happens.
 Every time.
 Anybody can move around and make sense in this domain.
 - Complicated.
 This is when you are in a "known unknowns" situation.
 Given X, you can make Y happen, but it takes intellectual work and expertise.
 Building software is an example of a complex domain.
 - Complex.
 This is the "unknown unknowns" situation.
 Things happen for a logical reason, but you're never exactly sure what that reason is.
-Much of like occurs in the Complex Domain, although our brains keep cheating and pretending that we're actually in one of easier ones.
+Much of like what occurs in the Complex Domain, although our brains keep cheating and pretending that we're actually in one of easier ones.
 Usually we deal with this domain by watching, doing stuff, then looking backwards to try to find patterns.
 Patterns may only be guesses, but they're the best we've got.
 If we get a pattern of doing stuff and having other stuff happen, it's progress.
 - Chaotic.
 Intractable.
 Things happen.
 We do things.
 Other things happen.
 Cause and effect are unclear and maybe non-existent given our current knowledge.
 Chaotic environments are environments you can't make sense of.
 You end up relying on intuition, imagination, and luck.
 When you're in a Chaotic environment, your main goal is to try to do something, anything, to reduce it to a Complex one.
 Complicated or Simple would be even better.

 If you're writing a program to balance checking accounts, the larger domain that the target system is operating in is math and accounting.
 It's a Simple Domain.
 You add, you subtract.
 It can be no simpler.